 Refining and defining the guidelines is an important part of the norm development process.
 There may be contradictions as to what people want and as a result, suggested guidelines may reflect individual preferences.
 In that case, it would be prudent to have a norm that says, “Let’s respect each other’s unique perspectives and preferences.”

 Once you have developed a set of norms, you need to make sure they are not violated.
 Senior executives should set the example and inspire others to follow them.
 Posting the finalized list of norms in work areas would serves as a reminder during the course of the project.
 Even then, you may find that people tend to forget or unintentionally violate them.
 To develop mutual accountability, discuss different situations such as how members will be held accountable if norms are not followed and how accountability can be promoted.
 For instance, if someone perpetually arrives late at meetings, he or she could be asked to pay a fine.

 It’s also important to review the norms from time to time so that they reflect what’s important to team members at each phase of the project.
 This will allow you to make modifications based on valid concerns and grievances.

-By influencing team member behavior, norms can have a far reaching impact on team performance.
+By influencing team behavior, norms can have a far reaching impact on team performance.
 Setting norms gives people a clear idea about their responsibilities, improves confidence, builds trust and improves cohesiveness and productivity.